KeyCorp Analysts Lower Earnings Estimates for DTE Energy (NYSE:DTE)

-DTE Energy (NYSE:DTE) – Stock analysts at KeyCorp decreased their FY2021 EPS estimates for shares of DTE Energy in a report released on Wednesday, January 6th.
-KeyCorp analyst S. Karp now anticipates that the utilities provider will earn $7.07 per share for the year, down from their prior forecast of $7.11.
-KeyCorp has a “Overweight” rating on the stock.
-KeyCorp also issued estimates for DTE Energy’s FY2023 earnings at $7.77 EPS and FY2024 earnings at $8.17 EPS.
+DTE Energy (NYSE:DTE) – Analysts at KeyCorp cut their FY2020 earnings estimates for DTE Energy in a note issued to investors on Wednesday, January 6th.
+KeyCorp analyst S. Karp now expects that the utilities provider will post earnings of $7.02 per share for the year, down from their previous forecast of $7.26.
+KeyCorp currently has a “Overweight” rating on the stock.
+KeyCorp also issued estimates for DTE Energy’s Q4 2020 earnings at $1.21 EPS and FY2022 earnings at $7.42 EPS.

-DTE Energy (NYSE:DTE) last announced its quarterly earnings results on Tuesday, October 27th.
-The utilities provider reported $2.61 EPS for the quarter, beating analysts’ consensus estimates of $2.06 by $0.55.
-The firm had revenue of $3.28 billion during the quarter, compared to analysts’ expectations of $3.19 billion.
-DTE Energy had a net margin of 11.30% and a return on equity of 11.43%.
-During the same quarter last year, the company posted $1.91 earnings per share.
+DTE Energy (NYSE:DTE) last released its quarterly earnings results on Tuesday, October 27th.
+The utilities provider reported $2.61 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $2.06 by $0.55.
+The company had revenue of $3.28 billion during the quarter, compared to analyst estimates of $3.19 billion.
+DTE Energy had a return on equity of 11.43% and a net margin of 11.30%.
+During the same quarter last year, the business posted $1.91 earnings per share.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 15th.
-Investors of record on Monday, December 21st will be paid a dividend of $1.085 per share.
-The ex-dividend date of this dividend is Friday, December 18th.
-This is a boost from DTE Energy’s previous quarterly dividend of $1.01.
-This represents a $4.34 dividend on an annualized basis and a dividend yield of 3.57%.
-DTE Energy’s payout ratio is currently 68.89%.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+CX Institutional grew its holdings in DTE Energy by 78.2% in the third quarter.
+CX Institutional now owns 221 shares of the utilities provider’s stock worth $25,000 after purchasing an additional 97 shares during the last quarter.
+O Shaughnessy Asset Management LLC grew its holdings in DTE Energy by 72.4% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 293 shares of the utilities provider’s stock worth $34,000 after purchasing an additional 123 shares during the last quarter.
+Price Wealth LLC grew its holdings in DTE Energy by 1,033.3% in the third quarter.
+Price Wealth LLC now owns 374 shares of the utilities provider’s stock worth $43,000 after purchasing an additional 341 shares during the last quarter.
+Prospera Financial Services Inc purchased a new position in DTE Energy in the third quarter worth $44,000.
+Finally, Jeppson Wealth Management LLC purchased a new position in DTE Energy in the third quarter worth $46,000.
+68.74% of the stock is currently owned by institutional investors and hedge funds.

-In other news, CAO Mark C. Rolling sold 1,939 shares of the company’s stock in a transaction that occurred on Tuesday, November 10th.
-The shares were sold at an average price of $129.48, for a total value of $251,061.72.
-Following the completion of the sale, the chief accounting officer now owns 11,000 shares of the company’s stock, valued at approximately $1,424,280.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, VP Lisa A. Muschong sold 714 shares of the business’s stock in a transaction that occurred on Friday, November 13th.
-The stock was sold at an average price of $130.51, for a total transaction of $93,184.14.
-Following the transaction, the vice president now owns 2,000 shares of the company’s stock, valued at approximately $261,020.
+In related news, SVP Joann Chavez sold 400 shares of the business’s stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $130.97, for a total value of $52,388.00.
+Following the completion of the transaction, the senior vice president now owns 4,900 shares of the company’s stock, valued at $641,753.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CAO Mark C. Rolling sold 1,939 shares of DTE Energy stock in a transaction on Tuesday, November 10th.
+The stock was sold at an average price of $129.48, for a total transaction of $251,061.72.
+Following the completion of the transaction, the chief accounting officer now directly owns 11,000 shares in the company, valued at $1,424,280.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 6,217 shares of company stock valued at $797,917.
-0.57% of the stock is owned by corporate insiders.
+Insiders sold 6,217 shares of company stock valued at $797,917 in the last three months.
+0.57% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Strs Ohio increased its stake in DTE Energy by 13.4% during the 3rd quarter.
-Strs Ohio now owns 350,085 shares of the utilities provider’s stock valued at $40,273,000 after purchasing an additional 41,299 shares in the last quarter.
-Van ECK Associates Corp increased its stake in DTE Energy by 34.1% during the 3rd quarter.
-Van ECK Associates Corp now owns 2,484 shares of the utilities provider’s stock valued at $286,000 after purchasing an additional 632 shares in the last quarter.
-Jeppson Wealth Management LLC acquired a new position in DTE Energy during the 3rd quarter valued at approximately $46,000.
-Ecofin Advisors Ltd increased its stake in DTE Energy by 0.7% during the 3rd quarter.
-Ecofin Advisors Ltd now owns 30,099 shares of the utilities provider’s stock valued at $3,463,000 after purchasing an additional 221 shares in the last quarter.
-Finally, Capital Asset Advisory Services LLC increased its stake in DTE Energy by 16.5% during the 3rd quarter.
-Capital Asset Advisory Services LLC now owns 5,745 shares of the utilities provider’s stock valued at $667,000 after purchasing an additional 814 shares in the last quarter.
-Hedge funds and other institutional investors own 68.74% of the company’s stock.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, January 15th.
+Investors of record on Monday, December 21st will be paid a $1.085 dividend.
+This is an increase from DTE Energy’s previous quarterly dividend of $1.01.
+The ex-dividend date is Friday, December 18th.
+This represents a $4.34 dividend on an annualized basis and a yield of 3.67%.
+DTE Energy’s payout ratio is 68.89%.

 DTE Energy Company engages in the utility operations.
 The company's Electric segment generates, purchases, distributes, and sells electricity to approximately 2.2 million residential, commercial, and industrial customers in southeastern Michigan.
 It generates electricity through fossil-fuel, hydroelectric pumped storage, and nuclear plants, as well as wind and other renewable assets.